lacework-dev/scripts/lw-oci-integration/tf/README.md

     fingerprint="<YOUR KEY FINGER PRINT>"
     private_key_path="<YOUR KEY KEY PATH (e.g. ~/.oci/myocikey.pem)>"
     ```
-4. Install the Lacework CLI (if it is not already installed) and configure with your API key.
+4. Install the Lacework CLI and configure with your API key.
 For more information, see the [Lacework CLI Guide](https://docs.lacework.net/cli/).

 ## Prepare to run Terraform via OCI Cloud Shell (Option 2)